-Summer is the perfect time for major forest management activities like thinning trees, controlling weeds and invasives, and maintaining roads.
+Summer is the perfect time for major forest management activities like thinning trees, controlling weeds, and maintaining roads.
 Performing these stewardship activities in the dry season when sap flow is low will reduce damage to residual trees while minimizing soil compaction and other effects on forest ecosystems.
-Steward your forest Clear winter debris from roads and trails for recreation and forest maintenance access.
+Steward your Forest Clear winter debris from roads and trails for recreation and forest maintenance access.
 Conduct pre-commercial and commercial thinning.
 Be sure to wait until mid-June when the sap flow slows down as the bark on your trees is more vulnerable to damage until that time.
 Birds tend to fledge through July, so